-- Open the lid, or open the roasting hood of your barbecue before lighting. - Open the gas control valve on the gas bottle or regulator. - Push the control knob of the burner you wish to light and turn it anti-clockwise until you feel resistance to the turning.
+- Open the roasting hood of your barbecue before lighting. - Open the gas control valve on the gas bottle or regulator. - Push the control knob of the burner you wish to light and turn it anti-clockwise until you feel resistance to the turning.
 Pause 4 seconds, then continue turning the control knob until a click is heard and the burner is lit.
-Repeat previous step 4-5 times until the burner is lit.
+If burner does not light, turn off the gas by pushing and holding in the control knob in at the "High" position and turning to "Off".
+The lighting sequence can then be repeated 4-5 times until the burner is lit.
 Ignite any of the remaining burners in any order, as needed.
 Confirm each burner is alight before igniting another burner.
 If any burner fails to ignite after following above procedure, turn all the knobs to the off position.
 Close the gas valve on the gas bottle.
 Wait five minutes.
 Reattempt all of the above steps.
 If the barbecue still fails to light, please refer to the manual ignition instructions below.